 After visiting one too many mattress stores (along with Macy’s and other local furniture retailers), we came to a shared conclusion: innerspring mattresses are not good for sensitive backs or backs needing firm support.
 It’s simple enough to say that the springs just hurt the back and there’s no way around having painful pressure points from the springs, no matter how expensive a cover you put on the mattress.
 Eventually the upper layer will wear down and you’ll be bearing down with your shoulder blade right on top of a spring all night long.
 Also, it doesn’t seem to help LP’s with lordosis or scoliosis.

 By going back and forth laying on spring and non-spring mattresses, it was obvious that a solid mattress would be a much better choice.
 So the decision had to come down to memory foam or latex.
 Tempurpedic was out due to the exorbitant cost, so we were left looking at Tempurpedic knock-offs and other similar options.
 Memory Foam does not have to be expensive!
-You can buy a highly-rated LUCID by LinenSpa 10″ Memory Foam Mattress on Amazon with a 20-Year Warranty for less than $300.
+You can buy a highly-rated LUCID by LinenSpa 10″ Memory Foam Mattress on Amazon with a 20-Year Warranty for around $300.
 This makes you wonder why Tempurpedic can cost 10 times as much, right?
 Costco also has some memory foam alternatives, such as the Sleep Science Latex Comfort.
 But the LUCID by LinenSpa is much cheaper and seems to be better reviewed.

 We decided to go with latex due to a subtle feel difference: latex will immediately provide a nice, cushiony feeling, whereas memory foam needs time to ”warm up’ and soften to mold around your body.
 We’ve also read about people waking up in the middle of the night and being boxed into their body cavity by a memory foam mattress that they had to crawl out of to go pee.
 Not too fun for LP’s with who have short limbs!
 Latex will immediately provide that give and also spring back when you get out.
 There are also a few other reasons we went with latex, which are important: